scraperwiki/cobalt/README.md

     . ./activate
     coffee code/serv.coffee

+You can start and stop Cobalt on an Ubuntu server using upstart:

+    start cobalt
+    stop cobalt

 ### Running Cobalt Tests ###
 To run the unit tests (note that cobalt must be running):